-Conscious Crew: Ships have onboard Environmental Officers responsible for overseeing and verifying all environmental systems, procedures and equipment; officers also oversee shipboard recycling, waste minimization and water reclamation efforts, particularly on Disney's private island, Castaway Cay.
-The officers also supervise shipboard environmental education classes, which highlight waste minimization, separation and recycling efforts, for all new and returning crewmembers.
+Conscious Crew: All four ships have onboard environmental officers who oversee shipboard recycling, waste minimization and water reclamation efforts, particularly on Disney's private island, Castaway Cay, in the Bahamas.
+The officers also supervise shipboard environmental education classes for crew.

-Onboard Policies: As with other lines, Holland America purifies wastewater onboard, and all ships have recycling, as well as garbage and hazardous material programs; unneeded items, such as beds and furniture, are donated rather than thrown away.
-Where Holland America is breaking new ground is in the details.
-For example, it prints all onboard materials with soy-based inks.
-Dry cleaning machines that use non-hazardous detergents formulated with soy, banana and orange extracts are replacing standard equipment.
-And in the medical center, Holland America is implementing digital technology onboard to eliminate the chemicals used by traditional X-ray machines.
+Onboard Policies: As with other lines, Holland America purifies wastewater onboard, and all ships have recycling, as well as garbage and hazardous material programs.
+The line donates such items as beds, furniture and unused toiletries to shelters, rather than throwing those items away.
+Holland America purchases in bulk with minimal packaging and has installed new appliances, such as coffee creamer dispensers, to eliminate the need for packaged items (in this case, individually sized coffee creamers).
+It prints all onboard materials with soy-based inks.
+Dry-cleaning machines that use nonhazardous detergents formulated with soy, banana and orange extracts are replacing standard equipment.
+Five ships have been outfitted to use shore power when available.
+Seafood served onboard is sustainably sourced.
+And in ships' medical centers, Holland America has implemented digital technology to eliminate the chemicals used by traditional X-ray machines.

-Conscious Crew: Stationed on every ship, Environmental Officers provide environmental training and oversee shipboard compliance with environmental requirements.
+Conscious Crew: Stationed on every ship, environmental officers provide environmental training to all crew and oversee shipboard compliance with environmental requirements.

-Green Guests: Each ship's Environmental Officer offers environmental presentations on every cruise.
+Green Passengers: Each ship's environmental officer offers environmental presentations on every cruise.
 On cruises to Alaska and Antarctica, enrichment speakers also deliver a variety of environmental and ecological presentations.

 Norwegian Cruise Line